Information Security Policy

 Visitors MUST be restricted to approved 'guest' systems, including guest wireless networks and training computers.

 Any visitors who need greater access to Catalyst systems MUST read and accept this policy before access is authorised.
 Such access MUST be given on a principle of least-privilege.

-All use of the Internet, including email and web, may be monitored.
+All use of the Internet, including email and web, by staff or others connected to any of Catalyst’s networks, may be monitored.

 Catalyst has both internal and external networks.
 The Guest network is an external network, which provides limited access to the internet and no access to Catalyst’s internal systems.
 The Catalyst corporate network provides access to the Catalyst internal systems.
 The Catalyst corporate network is accessed via workstation docking stations or remotely via VPN.
 Once on the internal network, authorised access can be gained via authenticated login to internal services such as WRMS, the wiki etc.